garrandall/popular-music-data/tracks/i-feel-the-earth-move-martika.md

 Oh darling when I'm near you
 And you tenderly call my name
 I know that, My emotions
-Are something I just cant explain
+Are something I just can't explain
 Ive just got to have you baby
-Ooh yeah, ooh ooh yeah yeah
+Oh yeah, oh oh yeah yeah

 I feel the earth move under my feet
 I feel the sky tumbling down tumbling down